42-Yerevan-Armenia/Darkley-42/README.md

 ### [13-Reflected XSS](https://github.com/Aramxxx8691/Darkley-42/blob/master/13-Reflected%20XSS/Ressources/README.md)
 Injects malicious scripts into requests that reflect back in web responses.

+## 🌐 OWASP – Open Worldwide Application Security Project
+OWASP is a global non-profit organization that works to improve the security of software.
+It's one of the most respected names in the cybersecurity community, especially when it comes to web application security.

+### 🔎 What It Does:
+- Creates free, open-source tools and documentation for anyone interested in building or testing secure applications.
+- Maintains the famous OWASP Top 10, a regularly updated list of the most dangerous web vulnerabilities (like SQL injection, XSS, etc.).
+- Hosts community projects, events, and conferences that bring together developers, researchers, and security experts worldwide.

+### 🛠 Popular OWASP Projects:
+- OWASP Top 10 – The most well-known list of common web security risks.
+- ZAP (Zed Attack Proxy) – A free tool to help test the security of websites.
+- Security Cheat Sheets – Simple best-practice guides for secure development.

+### 🧠 Why It Matters:
+OWASP is trusted by companies, developers, and governments to define security standards and help build safer systems.
+It’s not just for hackers or experts—it’s for anyone who wants to avoid building insecure software.

 ## Commands us

 ### Nikto (Web Server Vulnerability Scanner)